-Feline acne generally involves a bacterial infection.
-Other conditions that can cause similar-appearing conditions include skin mites, ringworm, yeast infection, or auto-immune diseases such as eosinophilic granuloma complex (“rodent ulcers”).
-Therefore, if you do notice something going on in the chin area, a trip to the veterinarian’s office is your best bet to make sure the problem is not more serious than a few zits!
+Feline acne usually involves a bacterial infection.
+However, other conditions can cause similar-appearing lesions, including skin mites, ringworm, yeast infection, or auto-immune diseases such as eosinophilic granuloma complex (“rodent ulcers”).
+If you do notice something going on in the chin area, a trip to the veterinarian’s office is your best bet to make sure the problem is not more serious than a few zits!

 Treatment of feline acne depends on the severity.
-If it’s mild – just a few blackheads or specks of dark skin discharge – washing the area daily with dilute antiseptic soap such as chlorhexidine (non-dental brands like Hibiclens or Nolvasan) or iodine (Betadine) until it’s cleared up, is just fine.
+If it’s mild – just a few blackheads or specks of dark skin discharge – washing the area daily with dilute antiseptic soap such as chlorhexidine (non-dental brands like Hibiclens or Nolvasan) or iodine (Betadine) until it’s cleared up, will be enough.
 (Both of these products are available at most grocery stores, and certainly at drug stores.)
-Since cats may not enjoy these washings, you may not get a chance to rinse, so be sure the soap is VERY dilute!
+Since cats may not enjoy these washings, you may not get a chance to rinse; so be sure the soap is VERY dilute!
 Betadine in particular can be very irritating to the skin if your soapy water is too strong.
 A weak tea color is good for Betadine; very pale pink or blue for chlorhexidine soaps.
 Do NOT use “antibacterial” hand soap; it will leave too much residue.
-Detergent dish soap is far too strong and will damage the skin.
+Detergent dish soap is far too harsh and will damage the skin.

-If the condition is more severe, your veterinarian will want to clip the chin area to help keep it clean.
+If the condition is more severe, your veterinarian will want to clip the fur on the chin area to help keep it clean.
 She may also prescribe other treatments, such as topical or systemic antibiotics, or a stronger soap such as benzoyl peroxide.
-Warm plain water or Epsom salt compresses can be used for draining abscesses.
+Warm plain water or Epsom salt compresses can be used to help drain larger abscesses.
 In some cases, sedation or anesthesia may be necessary if the area is very painful, in order to clip and clean it thoroughly.
 It is generally a bad idea to “squeeze” the pimples; the skin in the area bruises very easily, and this can also spread the infection.

-Because stress generally suppresses the immune system and may play a role in making the cat susceptible to these infections, using flower essences (such as Spirit Essences) can be an important part of holistic treatment.
+Because stress generally suppresses the immune system and may play a role in making the cat susceptible to these infections, using flower essences can be an important part of holistic treatment.

-While some cases of acne can be very stubborn and difficult to resolve, in most cases it’s not too severe and is easily resolved with a little effort on your part, and a little cooperation from your cat!
+While some cases of acne can be very stubborn and difficult to resolve, in most cases it’s not too severe and is easily resolved with a little effort on your part… along with a little cooperation from your cat!